Skip to main content

 Serena Game Cover

-Serena is a single player action game with a horror theme.
+Serena is a single player and multiplayer simulation game with horror, romance and mystery themes.
 It was developed by UltraVioletGames and was released on January 30, 2014.
 It received mostly positive reviews from players.

 Skip User Reviews